Leadwerks/Documentation/4x4matrices.md

 The [transformation commands](3dtransform.md) we previously learned about will accept two 4x4 matrices as the source and destination parameters, in addition to using entities.

 This concludes the 3D Spaciatlization tutorial series.
 If you understood most of it, you are now a 3D master.
-Feel free to ask on the forum or on Discord if you have questions or if anything was unclear.
+Feel free to ask if you have questions or if anything was unclear.